Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

-Like so many of you, when caring for my family became my priority, I found several self-care ‘shortcuts.’
+Like so many of you, when caring for my family was my top (only) priority, I found several self-care ‘shortcuts.’

 One morning I woke up and realized I couldn’t wait any longer to take better care of myself.

 This sounds like a great thing, right?
+But it wasn’t.

-I mean, how do you fix years of basically just coasting?
+All I could think was how monumental my task was.
+I mean, how do I fix years of basically just ‘coasting’?